GAISSA-UPC/EibAIS-MLOps-tutorial/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-This is a toy project to demonstrate the use of MLOps practices in ML projects.
+This is a toy project to demonstrate the use of MLOps practices in ML projects used in the tutorial [Software Engineering for ML Systems](https://conf.researchr.org/track/cibse-2025/cibse-2025-eibais#Tutorial-3) at the [EibAIS 2025](https://conf.researchr.org/track/cibse-2025/cibse-2025-eibais#About) school.

 ## Project Organization